Suspected drone attack in Abu Dhabi kills 3, wounds 6 - KESQ

 Associated Press

-DUBAI, United Arab Emirates (AP) — Police say a possible drone attack may have sparked an explosion that struck three oil tankers in Abu Dhabi and another fire at an extension of Abu Dhabi International Airport that killed three people and wounded six.
+DUBAI, United Arab Emirates (AP) — Emirati police say a suspected drone attack claimed by Yemen’s Houthi rebels may have sparked an explosion that engulfed three oil tankers in Abu Dhabi and another fire at an extension of Abu Dhabi International Airport that killed three people and wounded six.
 Abu Dhabi police identified the dead as two Indian nationals and one Pakistani.
-It did not identify the wounded, who police said suffered minor or moderate wounds.
-Police said an investigation was underway.
-While Abu Dhabi police did not immediately offer any suspects, Yemen’s Houthi rebels claimed responsibility for an attack targeting the United Arab Emirates, without elaborating.
+They didn’t identify the wounded; police said they suffered minor or moderate wounds.
+An investigation was underway.
+Abu Dhabi police did not immediately offer any suspects.
+Meanwhile, Yemen’s Houthi rebels said they targeted the United Arab Emirates, without elaborating.
 The Iranian-backed Houthis have claimed several attacks that Emirati officials later denied took place.